 While the Law of the Sea Convention does not define marine scientific research (MSR), the term generally refers to those activities undertaken in the ocean to expand knowledge of the marine environment and its processes.
 The United States has identified some marine data collection activities that are not marine scientific research.
 These include prospecting for and exploration of natural resources; hydrographic surveys (for enhancing the safety of navigation); military activities including military surveys; activities related to the laying and operation of submarine cables; environmental monitoring and assessment of marine pollution pursuant to section 4 of Part XII of the Convention; the collection of marine meteorological data and other routine ocean observations – such as those used for monitoring and forecasting of ocean state, natural hazard warnings and weather forecasts, and climate prediction – including through the voluntary ocean observation programs of the Joint Intergovernmental Oceanographic Commission-World Meteorological Organization Technical Commission on Oceanography and Marine Meteorology (JCOMM), the Global Drifter Program, and the Argo program; and activities directed at objects of an archeological and historical nature found at sea.

-U.S. policies regarding marine scientific research within the Exclusive Economic Zone (EEZ) and the territorial sea of the United States were established with Presidential Proclamations 5030 and 5928, and the Presidential Statement on U.S. Oceans Policy of March 10, 1983.
-Consistent with those policies and applicable U.S. domestic law, the advance consent of the United States is required for MSR conducted within the U.S. territorial sea, but generally is not required for MSR conducted within the U.S. exclusive economic zone.
-However, pursuant to U.S. domestic law, advance consent is required for MSR within the U.S. exclusive economic zone where:
+U.S. policies regarding marine scientific research within the Exclusive Economic Zone (EEZ) and the territorial sea of the United States were established with Presidential Proclamations 5030 and 5928, and the Presidential Statement on U.S. Oceans Policy of March 10, 1983, and were revised by Presidential Proclamation on September 9, 2020.
+The advance consent of the United States is required for MSR conducted within the U.S. territorial sea, within the U.S. EEZ, and on the U.S. continental shelf.

-All applications for consent must be submitted to OPA via the Research Application Tracking System (RATS), an online data management system designed to improve the transparency and efficiency of OPA’s implementation of the marine scientific research consent regime.
-Application and reporting forms recommended by the United Nations Division of Ocean Affairs and Law of the Sea publication Marine Scientific Research: A Revised Guide to the Implementation of the Relevant Provisions of the United Nations Convention on the Law of the Sea provide the basis of RATS data entry requirements.
+All applications for consent must be submitted to the United States via the Research Application Tracking System (RATS), an online data management system designed for implementation of the marine scientific research consent regime.
+Application and reporting forms recommended by the United Nations Division for Ocean Affairs and the Law of the Sea publication Marine Scientific Research: A Revised Guide to the Implementation of the Relevant Provisions of the United Nations Convention on the Law of the Sea provide the basis of RATS data entry requirements.